rundsk/dsk/README.md

 ## Known Limitations

-- Symlinks inside the DDT are not supported
+- Symlinks inside the design defintions tree are not supported
-- Did not thoroughly test on Windows
+- Not tested thoroughly on Windows

 ## Copyright & License